 Here are a few examples of what Industry 4.0 manufacturing looks like:

 • Utilizing big data to streamline processes.
 For instance, machines can now optimize processes in real time.
 This occurs instead of operating according to a set of programmed instructions.
 They do this by continually analyzing sensory data at many points during production.
 Inter-connectivity between machines lets them use distributed computing to improve productivity.
-This means they can establish complex metric histories, contextualize data at particular capture points, and correlate fluctuations in data against historical benchmarks.
+This means they can establish complex metric histories.
+Plus, they analyze that data at capture points.
+Finally, they compare data fluctuations against historical benchmarks.
 Machinery automates routine QC checks and procedural adjustments.
 As a result, plants see improved recovery rates and reduced input costs

 • Digitally mapping physical entities for better design and process engineering.
 Industry 4.0 technology models physical interactions between machines.
 This works in much the same way as 3D modeling predicts the output of a 3D printer.
 This lets a plant’s equipment prototype and “test run” its production environment digitally.
 As a result, assets aren’t wasted.
-Errors can be anticipated and addressed in the engineering stage rather than at the point of production.
+Companies can anticipate and address errors in the engineering stage rather than at the point of production.
 Also, product designs can be optimized against equipment capabilities.

 • Enhancing personnel performance through more intuitive human-machine interfaces.
 Biometrics, voice recognition, and virtual and augmented reality technology delivers actionable information to human workers.
 This improves real-time decision-making, reduces human errors, and automates record-keeping.
 Increasingly, humans and machines interact according to a collaborative model.
 Yes, the unilateral “operator-tool” mindset becomes obsolete.